Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Sterile neutrino production in Supernovae

 with the oscillation length at the resonance, $L_\text{osc}^\text{res} \simeq 2 \pi / (V_x \, \sin 2\theta)$.

 We find that adiabatic flavor conversion occurs mostly at radii $\sim 10$--$15$~km, still inside the neutrino sphere at $\sim 20$--$30$~km.
 In \cref{fig:spectrum}, we compare $d\mathcal{N}_s^\text{MSW} / dE$ to the spectrum of active neutrinos.
-We see that the $\nu_s$ spectrum extends to higher energies because most of the flavor conversion happens in a high-temperature region from which $\nu_s$ can stream out freely, while $\nu_x$ are still trapped.
+We see that the sterile antineutrino spectrum extends to higher energies because most of the flavor conversion happens in a high-temperature region from which $\nu_s$ can stream out freely, while $\nu_x$ are still trapped.

 \emph{(ii) Collisional production.} Sterile neutrinos can also be produced from a mixed $\nu_x$--$\nu_s$ state in hard scatterings on nucleons, electrons, and positrons.
-We take the interaction rate $\Gamma_x$ to be approximately equal to the dominant scattering rate on neutrons, and the cross section for this process is computed following~\cite{Giunti:2007ry,ultimate-nu}.
+We take the interaction rate $\Gamma_x$ to be approximately equal to the dominant scattering rate on neutrons, with the corresponding cross section given by~\cite{Giunti:2007ry,ultimate-nu} $\sigma_{\nu n} \simeq G_F^2 E_\nu^2 (1 + g_A^2 ) / 4 \pi$, with $g_A \simeq 1.23$.
 The physical picture for collisional $\nu_s$ production is as follows: starting with an ensemble of only $\nu_x$ at $t=0$, each of them soon acquires a small $\nu_s$ admixture $\propto \sin^22\theta_\text{m}$ by oscillation.
 A collision causes the collapse of the resulting mixed state into either a pure $\nu_x$ or a pure $\nu_s$.
 Afterwards, oscillations start anew, and $\nu_x$ are quickly replenished.
 After many collisions, the $\nu_s$ abundance is proportional to $\sin^22\theta_{\text{m}}$ and $\Gamma_x$.

 Up to a factor of $1/2$, this intuitive picture leads to the correct quantum mechanical Boltzmann equation \cite{Stodolsky:1986dx,Raffelt:1992bs, Dodelson:1993je,Abazajian:2001nj,Thomson}

 Here, $dn_s/dE$ and $dn_x/dE$ are the energy spectra of sterile and active neutrinos, respectively.
 At any given spacetime point, $dn_x(t,R,E)/dE$ is related to the distribution function in \cref{eq:fx} via $(1/n_x) dn_x/dE = (E^2 / \bar{E}^3) \, f_x(E)$.
 The averaged oscillation probability $\ev{P_{\nu_x \rightarrow \nu_s}}$ is~\cite{Abazajian:2001nj}